burger

 OR

-• Change the current DNS (if necessary, refer to the help of the relevant service provider) by specifying those of Infomaniak (this implies having a DNS zone with Infomaniak.
+• Change the current DNS (if necessary, refer to the help of the concerned provider) by specifying Infomaniak's (this implies having a DNS zone with Infomaniak.

 • Any DNS addition/modification can take up to 48 hours to propagate.

-• This DNS zone with Infomaniak will be configured correctly but refer to this other guide to check and correct any potential configuration errors.
+• This DNS zone with Infomaniak will be configured correctly but refer to this other guide to check and correct any possible configuration errors.

-If your domain name is registered with another registrar and you wish to transfer it to the same location as your Infomaniak email, then:
+If your domain name is registered with another registrar and you want to transfer it to the same place as your Infomaniak email, then:

-• Transfer the domain name to Infomaniak (it will be configured correctly but refer to this other guide to check and correct any potential configuration errors).
+• Transfer the domain name to Infomaniak (it will be configured correctly but refer to this other guide to check and correct any possible configuration errors).

 Has this FAQ been helpful?